CLetinic/Hypertube/README.md

 ## Prerequisites

 Hypertube makes use of two servers.
-- An apache server (in this case an bitnami local server)
+- An Apache server (in this case an bitnami local server)
 - A Node server.

 ### Apache Server